calint/arduino-sketches/esp32dev/game/objects/README.md

 * sprite: `spr`

 ### related to collision detection
-* engine performs collision detection between sprites on screen if a bitwise AND operation involving `col_bits` from an object and `col_mask` from a another object is non-zero
+* engine performs collision detection between sprites on screen if a bitwise AND operation involving `col_bits` from an object and `col_mask` from another object is non-zero
 * example: if `col_bits` of object A bitwise AND with `col_mask` of object B is non-zero then object B `col_with` pointer is set to object A
 * same procedure is done with A and B swapped
 * the definition of the 32 available bits and their meaning is custom depending on the game